GadhaPremadasan/Face-Recognition-with-Spoof-Detection/README.md

 The attendance data is stored in a CSV file with a filename in the format attendance_YYYY-MM-DD.csv, where YYYY-MM-DD represents the current date when the attendance was recorded.

 # Notes
--Make sure your webcam is connected and working properly.
+- Make sure your webcam is connected and working properly.

--Ensure that the necessary Python packages are installed.
+- Ensure that the necessary Python packages are installed.

--You may need to fine-tune the face recognition parameters (e.g., tolerance) for optimal results, depending on your dataset.
+- You may need to fine-tune the face recognition parameters (e.g., tolerance) for optimal results, depending on your dataset.